imjoy-team/ImJoy/docs/development.md

 ### Loading/saving data
 The **ImJoy app** is build on web technology and is running in the browser.
 This influences how data can be loaded and saved.
-For security restrictions, ImJoy or its plugins running in a browser cannot directly access your local file system, the user will need to open or drag files into ImJoy, and the result files can only be saved by triggering downloads.
+For security restrictions, ImJoy or plugins types running in browser cannot directly access your local file system.
+The user will need to open or drag files into ImJoy, and the result files can only be saved by triggering downloads.
 On the other hand, the **Plugin Engine** has full access to the local file system, native python plugins can read and write directly from the local file system.

 ![imjoy-data-accessibility](assets/imjoy-data-accessibility.png ':size=800')

 Therefore, we provide several different ways to handle loading/saving files for plugins with or without the plugin engine.

  *  If the **Plugin Engine** is running, there are three api functions for **all** types of plugins to access the local file system: `api.showFileDialog`, `api.getFileUrl`, `api.getFilePath`.
     Specifically for **Python plugins** running on the plugin engine, files can be directly loaded and written to the file system with standard python file operations.

- * If the **Plugin Engine** is not running, the only way for **JavaScript or Web Python plugins** to access files is ask the user to drag a file, a set of files or a folder directly into the ImJoy workspace.
-This will render a window with the file/folder content.
+ *   If the **Plugin Engine** is not running, the only way for **JavaScript** or **Web Python plugins** to access files is ask the user to drag a file or a folder directly into the ImJoy workspace.
+This will render a window with content of the file or folder.
 These data can then be accessed by the plugins and be processed.
-For exporting result files, `api.exportFile` function can be used to trigger a download.
+     For exporting result as files, the `api.exportFile` function can be used to trigger a download.

 ### Plugin operators (ops)